Hannah-MS-24/silva_hannah_hw2_crushing_bugs_/README.md

 1.0.0 - Initial release with basic drag-and-drop functionality for the puzzle pieces.

 # Credits
-Developed by [Your Name or Username].
+Developed by Hannah Melo Silva.

 # License
 MIT License